 What pets qualify for assistance?

 Funds are intended to be utilized heavily for treatment of the animal as opposed to diagnosis.
-The prognosis after surgery or treatment must be fair or better, as determined in the sole and absolute discretion of a licensed Centre County Veterinarian.
+The prognosis after surgery or treatment must be fair or better, as determined in the sole and absolute discretion of a licensed veterinarian.
 The prognosis must include a predicted survival rate of 50% or better for survival beyond 6 months.
 For a complete list of requirements for an animal to be eligible for assistance, please refer to the Eligibility section above.

 How often can I apply for assistance?